jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (a) would not be able to deduct under section 20(3) in the absence of this section; and (b) would be able to deduct under section 20(3), other than under section 20(3)(h), if all supplies of financial services by the registered person were taxable supplies:
   (b) is the total value of exempt supplies of financial services by the registered person to the direct supplier in respect of the taxable period:
-  (c) is the total value of supplies by the registered person in respect of the taxable period:
+  (c) is the total value of exempt supplies of financial services by the registered person in respect of the taxable period:
   (d) is the total value of taxable supplies by the direct supplier in respect of the taxable period, determined under section 20D:
   (e) is the total value of supplies by the direct supplier in respect of the taxable period, determined under section 20D.